-- Add a selection filter in the status bar of the annotations list table to easily select rows based on the text you enter. - Add the last five applications loaded/saved in the context menu of the language resources in the resources tree. - Display more informations on what going's on in the waiting dialog box when running an application.
+• Add a selection filter in the status bar of the annotations list table to easily select rows based on the text you enter.

+- Add the last five applications loaded/saved in the context menu of the language resources in the resources tree. - Display more informations on what going's on in the waiting dialog box when running an application.
 The goal is to improve it to get a global progress bar and estimated time.

 - New parser plugins: A new plugin for the Stanford Parser (see Section 18.3) and a rewritten plugin for the RASP NLP tools (Section 18.1). - A new sentence splitter, based on regular expressions, has been added to the ANNIE plugin.
 More details in Section 6.5. - 'Real-time' corpus controller (Section 4.4), which terminates processing of a document if it takes longer than a configurable timeout.. - Major update to Annie OrthoMatcher coreference engine.
 Now correctly matches the sequence 'David Jones ...
 David ...
 David Smith ...
 David' as referring to two people.
 Also handles nicknames (David = Dave) via a new nickname list.
 Added optional parameter 'highPrecisionOrgs', which if set to true turns off riskier org matching rules.
 Many misc. bug fixes. - Improved alignment editor (Chapter 20) with several advanced features and an API for adding your own actions to the editor. - A new plugin for Chinese word segmentation, which is based on our work using machine learning algorithms for the Sighan-05 Chinese word segmentation task.
 It can learn a model from manually segmented text, and apply a learned model to segment Chinese text.
 In addition several learned models are available with the plugin, which can be used to segment text.
-For details about the plugin and those learned models see Section 15.6.1. - New features in the ML API to produce an n-gram based language model from a corpus and a so-called 'document-term matrix' (see Section 23.17).
+For details about the plugin and those learned models see Section 15.6.1. - New features in the ML API to produce an n-gram based language model from a corpus and a so-called 'document-term matrix' (see Section 23.16).
 Also introduced features to support active learning, a new learning algorithm (PAUM) and various optimisations including the ability to use an external executable for SVM training.
 Full details in Chapter 19. - A new plugin to compute BDM scores for an ontology.
 The BDM score can be used to evaluate ontology based information extraction and classification.
 For details about the plugin see Section 10.6.

-- Added new 'getCovering' method to AnnotationSet.
+• Added new 'getCovering' method to AnnotationSet.
 This method returns annotations that completely span the provided range.
-An optional annotation type parameter can be provided to further limit the returned set. - Complete redesign of ANNIC GUI.
+An optional annotation type parameter can be provided to further limit the returned set.

+• Complete redesign of ANNIC GUI.
 More details in Section 9.

-A.12.3 Specific Bug Fixes
+A.14.3 Specific Bug Fixes

 - HTML document format parser: several bugs fixed, including a null pointer exception if the document contained certain characters illegal in HTML (#1754749).
 Also, the HTML parser now respects the 'Add space on markup unpack' configuration option previously it would always add space, even if the option was set to false. - Fixed a severe performance bug in the Annie Pronominal Coreferencer resulting in a 50X speed improvement. - JAPE did not always correctly handle the case when the input and output annotation sets for a transducer were different.
 This has now been fixed. - 'Save Preserving Format' was not correctly escaping ampersands and less than signs when two HTML entities are close together.
-Only the first one was replaced: A & B & C was output as A & amp; B & C instead of A & amp; B & amp; C. This has now been fixed, and the fix is also valid for the flexible exporter but only if the standoff annotations parameter is set to false.
+Only the first one was replaced: A & B & C was output as A & D & C instead of A & D, E & C instead of A & D, E &